dbertella/conf-sketches/jsday-2016/day-2.md

 I liked the reference to the coffee and sugar:

-When coffee is good you don't need sugar, and `class` seems more like aspartame than sugar.
+> When coffee is good you don't need sugar, and `class` seems more like aspartame than sugar.
-The difference is that aspartame can kill you!
+> The difference is that aspartame can kill you!

-To sum up it was a really nice conclusion for a really nice two days conference in Verona.
+To sum up, it was a really nice conclusion of these wonderful two days conference in Verona.
 I encourage you to have a look at [slides](http://www.slideshare.net/unlucio/a-class-action) that are self explanatory.